-Even for companies well aware of the value of data, translating this insight to events and event strategy – in real-time, no less – is a counterintuitive leap.
+Even for companies well aware of the value of data, translating this insight to events and event strategy – in real-time, no less – is a leap.
 We possess the ability to collect and measure an amazing amount of attendee data with incredible levels of granularity – but is that enough?
 What are we really learning and what do we do with what we’ve learned?

-The challenge is twofold: Event hosts need reliable methods of data collection, and they need inventive ways to analyze and act upon that information in real time.
+Today’s competitive landscape requires innovative companies to not only learn lessons from past engagements, but also adapt in the moment.
+For B2B companies that host their own events, the challenge is twofold: Event hosts need reliable methods of data collection, and they need inventive ways to analyze and act upon that information in real time.

 How Do You Gather Event Data in Real Time?